erecica/factorial-calc/README.md

     ```
     Bootstrapping environment aws://999999999999/us-east-1...
     ```
-4. Whe this finishes, you are ready to deploy the infrastructure.
-Use cdk deploy to deploy a CDK app:
+4. Whe this finishes, you are ready to deploy the infrastructure and run the app.
+Use cdk deploy to deploy a CDK app.
+Run:
    ```
    $ cdk deploy
    ```

 5. Confirm!

-After a while your app is ready to deploy.
+After a while (about 6 minutes) your app is ready to deploy.

 ---